-A field experiment entitled "Chemical composition of sesame (sesamum indicum L.) under different rates of micronutrients application " was conducted at central farm (SAU), Dhaka during kharif-1 season 2016-2017, in order to assess the effect of foliar application of certain micronutrient names on the growth and yield of sesame.
+A field experiment entitled "Effect of foliar application micronutrients on growth, yield and oil quality of sesame (sesamum indicum L.)" was conducted at central farm (SAU), Dhaka during kharif-1 season 2016-2017 and chemical analysis done in the laboratory of BARI, Gazipur in order to assess the effect of foliar application of certain micronutrients on the growth and yield of sesame.
 The materials used and the methods of different experimental techniques employed during the course of investigation are mentioned in the foregoing pages.